Amy-Elena/Employee-Turnover-Prediction/README.md

 Salifort Motors is a fictional French-based alternative energy vehicle manufacturer.
 Its global workforce of over 100,000 employees research, design, construct, validate, and distribute electric, solar, algae, and hydrogen-based vehicles.
 Salifort’s end-to-end vertical integration model has made it a global leader at the intersection of alternative energy and automobiles.

 #### The Business Case
+You are a data professional working for Salifort Motors.

+Currently, there is a high rate of turnover among Salifort employees.
+(Note: In this context, turnover data includes both employees who choose to quit their job and employees who are let go).
+Salifort’s senior leadership team is concerned about how many employees are leaving the company.
+Salifort strives to create a corporate culture that supports employee success and professional development.
+Further, the high turnover rate is costly in the financial sense.
+Salifort makes a big investment in recruiting, training, and upskilling its employees.

-As a data specialist working for Salifort Motors, you have received the results of a recent employee survey.
-The senior leadership team has tasked you with analyzing the data to come up with ideas for how to increase employee retention.
+You have received the results of a recent employee survey, and the senior leadership team has tasked you with analyzing the data to come up with ideas for how to increase employee retention.
 To help with this, they would like you to design a model that predicts whether an employee will leave the company based on their  department, number of projects, average monthly hours, and any other data points you deem helpful.
+If Salifort could predict whether an employee will leave the company, and discover the reasons behind their departure, they could better understand the problem and develop a solution.

+A good model will help the company increase retention and job satisfaction for current employees, and save money and time training new employees.

 #### Key Insights
 * Overwork and Tenure: Employees with a high number of projects, longer working hours, and at least four years of tenure are more likely to leave.